-If a Mobile Device is charged to a Sponsored Award, there must be proof that the device is only used to benefit the Award and it is not also being used for personal reasons.
-If this device is allocated to more than one Award it must also be proven how the allocation of the cost is representative of the benefit provided to the Award.
-This is not recommended as these requirements can be very difficult to prove.
+If a Mobile Device is charged to a Sponsored Award, there must be proof that the device is only used to benefit the Award, and that it is not also being used for personal reasons.
+If the device is allocated to more than one Award, it must also be proven that the allocation of the cost is representative of the benefit provided to each Award.
+This is not recommended, as these requirements can be very difficult to prove.

 Also, because Mobile Devices are typically an indirect cost, see the requirements to direct bill an indirect cost.

 If a Mobile Device has been purchased on a Sponsored Award, disposition of the item depends on its current market value (CMV).